Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Irreducible Representations and Multipoles

-In the main text we described the phase diagram using irreducible representations of the point group.
-Here we expand on this.
+In \cref{sec:hamiltonian_irreps}, we described the phase diagram of the Hamiltonian \cref{eq:H} using irreducible representations of the point group, illustrated in \cref{fig:phase_diagram}(b-d); we expand further on this here.

 The use of irreps to study the phase diagram of corner-sharing clusters has seen extensive use in studying nearest-neighbor anisotropic Heisenberg models on the pyrochlore lattice~\cite{yanTheoryMultiplephaseCompetition2017,yanRank2U1Spin2020,bentonSpinliquidPinchlineSingularities2016,chungMappingPhaseDiagram2024,lozano-gomezAtlasClassicalPyrochlore2024,rauFrustratedQuantumRareEarth2019}.
 In particular, spin liquids occur when multiple irreps are tuned to be degenerate in the ground state~\cite{yanRank2U1Spin2020,bentonSpinliquidPinchlineSingularities2016,chungMappingPhaseDiagram2024,lozano-gomezAtlasClassicalPyrochlore2024,rauFrustratedQuantumRareEarth2019}.
-It works equally well for Ising models, and the octochlore lattice is an excellent platform for its application due to having two inequivalent interactions within the octahedra and thus a rich phase diagram as studied in the main text.
+Previous works have not explored the application of these irreps for Ising models.
+The octochlore lattice is an excellent platform for its application to Ising models due to having two inequivalent interactions within the octahedra and thus the resulting rich phase diagram studied in the main text.
 The octochlore Hamiltonian we study decomposes into a sum over octahedra

 where the single-octahedron interaction matrix is given using the sublattice ordering convention in \cref{eq:SM_zhat_6_site} by